Learn the five steps of the strategy planning process from mission definition and business hypothesis to strategy mapping and cascading.

 - Risk Management – for formulating risk assessment and risk control plans.

-- Strategy gap analysis to compare current strategy against best practices.
+- Strategy gap analysis to compare current performance against expected results.

 It is also useful to define: